NullVoxPopuli/rollup-plugin-glimmer-template-tag/README.md

 ## Usage

+First and foremost, this repo's test-packages contain examples of
+- js ember v2 addon using gjs
+- ts ember v2 addon using gts
+- ember test app consuming both of the above addons

+For specifics, the `packages/**` folder may provide value.

+### Rollup

 The first step is add the rollup plugin, which will understand the `<template>` tag `gjs` and `gts` files: